brunch/exim-skeleton/README.md

 ## Installation

-Clone this repo manually or use `brunch new dir -s exim`
+Clone this repo manually or use `brunch new dir -s hellyeahllc/with-exim`

 ## Getting started